dove-technology/commercetools-campaigns-connector/README.md

 See the [Coupon Codes](https://github.com/dove-technology/commercetools-campaigns-connector-demo?tab=readme-ov-file#coupon-codes) section of the demo readme for more information on how to use coupon codes.

+## Error Handling

+Just like in any system errors can occur when calling external services.

+To try and ensure any unexpected errors don't impact a customer's experience, this connector service doesn't return errors back to commercetools for cart changes.
+The errors are logged, but no actions are returned from the service.
+This is to try and avoid errors impacting things like add to cart.
+In this scenario any discounts on the cart will not be updated.

+When an order is being placed, we retry any failed requests to the Dovetech Processor API.
+If the error persists, an error is returned from the connector service and placing the order will fail.
+This is to ensure consistency in the order process.

 ## Limitations

 ### Carts with Multiple Shipping Methods